UBC-MDS/PyPunisher/README.md

 One characteristic of the `RFE()` class that we dislike is its requirement that the user specify the number of features to select (see the `n_features_to_select` parameter).
-This strikes us as rather crude solution because it is almost never obvious what a sensible value would be.
+This strikes us as a rather crude solution because it is almost never obvious what a sensible value would be.
 An alternative approach is to stop removing features when even the least predictive feature produces a non-trivial decrease in model performance.
 We hope to allow users to define a "non-trivial decrease" in our `backward_selection()` function via. a parameter.